Swarthe/python-hangman/README.md

 ## License

-Subject to the MIT license.
+Subject to the EUPL-1.2 license or later.
 See `LICENSE.txt` for more information.